-Trekking porters typically carry 2 full backpacks at the same time, your backpack, plus their own.
+Trekking porter Nepal typically carries 2 full backpacks at the same time, your backpack, plus their own.
 If they use your pack, you will notice that they are not going to use the waist strap and carry all the weight on their shoulders and/or head.

-Porters are not guides, but sometimes you can find a porter-guide.
+But sometimes you can find a porter guide.
 This is usually a porter who has been on a number of treks, speaks some English, and aspires to graduate to the guide role.
-It’s not that easy to find a porter-guide, especially in the peak season.
+It’s not that easy to find a porter guide, especially in the peak season.

-Your porter does so much more than carry a load for you.
-Your porter makes sure you have the best experience possible!
-This is what makes a porter as valuable as a well-worn comfortable pair of hiking shoes on a long trek.
+When you hire a porter in Nepal, they will do so much more than just carry a load for you.
+Your porter makes sure you ahve the best experience possible!
+This is what makes a porter in Nepal as valuable as well-worn comfortable pair of hiking shoes on a long trek.